By Jonathan Ortiz, Sabrina Sucato, and Barbara Reina

 View this post on Instagram

-Tea Talk features more than 100 loose teas, bags, and sachets, as well as more than 35 flavors of bubble tea that can be further customized with assorted tea bases and flavored boba.
+Tea Talk features dozens of loose teas, bags, and sachets, as well as an ample selection of bubble tea flavors that can be further customized with assorted tea bases and flavored boba.
 The Poughkeepsie spot crafts themed flavors around movies and TV shows.
 Everything from Disney to Pokémon to Sailor Moon is immortalized in flavorful sips.
 On the house menu, inventive creations like Fruit Loops combine Indian Nimbu with taro, almond, and strawberry milk for a delicious concoction.
 Purists can sample specialty blends straight up or indulge in basics like green matcha lattes or healthy kale smoothies.

 Related: The Ridge Tea & Spice Shop Serves up Sips in New Paltz